-- .
-Eyes stinging, burning, itching (irritation), or other eye pain - · Comfort is less than when lens was first placed on eye - · Abnormal feeling of something in the eye (foreign body, scratched area) - · Excessive watering (tearing) of the eyes - Unusual eye secretions - Redness of the eves - Reduced sharpness of vision (poor visual acuity) - Blurred vision, rainbows, or halos around objects - Sensitivity to light (photophobia) - Dry eyes
+- Redness of the eyes

+- Reduced sharpness of vision (poor visual acuity) Blurred vision, rainbows, or halos around objects

+- Sensitivity to light (photophobia)

+- Dry eyes

-If the patient notices any of the above, he or she should be instructed to
+If the patient notices any of the above, he or she should be instructed to .
+Immediately remove the lenses.

-- · Immediately remove the lenses. - If the discomfort or problem stops, the patient should look closely at the lens.
+- It the discomfort or problem stops, the patient should look closely at the lens.
 If the lens is in any way damaged, do not put the lens back on the eye.
 The patient should place the lens in the storage case and contact the eye care practitioner.
 If the lens has dirt, an eyelash, or other foreign body on it, or the problem stops and the lens appears undamaged, the patient should thoroughly clean, rinse, and disinfect the lenses; then reinsert them.
-After reinsertion, if the problem continues, the patient should immediately remove the lenses and consult his or her eye care practitioner.

-If the above symptoms continue after removal of the lens, or upon reinsertion of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care practitioner or physician, who must determine the need for examination, treatment or referral without delay.
+After reinsertion, if the problem continues, the patient should immediately remove the lenses and consult his or her eye care practitioner. - fremove the lenses and consult his or ner eye care practitioner.
+If the above symptoms continue after removal of the lens, or upon reinsertion of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care practitioner or physician, who must determine the need for examination, treatment, or referral without delay.
 (See Important Treatment Information for Adverse Reactions.)
-A serious condition such as infection, corneal ulcer, corneal vascularization, or iritis may be present, and may progress rapidly.
+A serious condition such as infection, corneal ulcer, corneal vascularization, or initis may be present and may progress rapidly.
 Less serious reactions such as abrasions, epithelial staining or bacterial conjunctivitis must be managed and treated carefully to avoid more serious complications.

-Important Treatment Information for Adverse Reactions
+mportant Treatment Information for Adverse Reactions

 Sight-threatening ocular complications associated with contact lens wear can develop rapidly, and therefore early recognition and treatment of problems are critical.
-Infectious corneal ulceration is one of the most serious potential complications, and may be ambiguous in its early stage.
+Infectious corneal ulceration is one of the most serious potential complications and may be ambiguous in its early stage.
 Signs and symptoms of infectious corneal ulceration include discomfort, pain, inflammation, purulent discharge, sensitivity to light, cells and flare, and corneal infiltrates.

+discharge, sensitivity to light, cells and flare, and corneal infiltrates.
 Initial symptoms of a minor abrasion and an early infected ulcer are sometimes similar.
 Accordingly, such epithelial defect, if not treated properly, may develop into an infected ulcer.
 In order to prevent serious progression of these conditions, a patient presenting symptoms of abrasions or early ulcers should be evaluated as a potential medical emergency, treated accordingly, and be referred to a corneal specialist when appropriate.
 Standard therapy for corneal abrasions such as eye patching or the use of steroids or steroid/antibiotic combinations may exacerbate the condition.
-If the patient is wearing a contact lens on the affected eye when examined, the lens should be removed immediately and the lens and lens care products retained for analysis
+If the patient is wearing a contact lens on the affected eye when examined, the lens should be removed immediately and the lens and lens care products retained for analysis and culturing.